 You become a referee by attending and successfully completing a referee training course.
-As of July, 2013 U.S. Soccer Federation (USSF) authorized two entry-level referee certifications: Recreational Referee Grade 9 and Referee Grade 8.
+U.S. Soccer Federation (USSF) authorized two entry-level referee certifications: Recreational Referee Grade 9 and Referee Grade 8.
 However, Referee Grade 8 entry level is the most popular.
 With this in mind, we posted an Entry Level Referee Test below on this page.

 To obtain more information about becoming a soccer referee, join our Referee Forum and ask our fellow referees for advice.

 Here is some additional information and the specific certification criteria for the two entry-level referee positions:

 - Grade 9 – Referee Certification and Recertification Requirements

 - Grade 8 – Referee Certification and Recertification Requirements